pb4ugoout/Jamboard/carrier_details.md

 M.) 51-pin eDP output directly connected to the LCD panel.

-N.) 12-pin single row JST connected to the Raspt touch control pcb.
-It splits off at the controller into a 6-pin single row JST for unknown purposes and a 5-pin single row JST for what looks like USB data.
+N.) 12-pin single row JST connected to the Rapt Hazeldos/Hazelred touch control pcb.
+It splits off at the controller into a 6-pin single row JST for unknown purposes and a 5-pin single row JST for what looks like USB data with two ground wires.

-O.) 6-pin JST supplying power from the carrier to the Raspt controller PCB.
+O.) 6-pin JST supplying power from the carrier to the Rapt controller PCB.

 P.) 2-pin JST for the Power/Status LED at the bottom front of the Jamboard.